Return to top

 5 from 12 votes

-With moist and chewy middles, these matcha brownies are for matcha lovers everywhere!
-These fudgy green tea brownies disappear quickly.
-Vegan & gluten-free option.
+With moist and chewy middles, my white chocolate matcha brownies are for matcha lovers everywhere!
+These fudgy green tea-flavored brownies are a twist on the classic blondie.
+A batch of these disappear quickly, and they are a total crowd-pleaser.
+I’ve included vegan & gluten-free adaptations too!

 Prep Time15 minutes